- Home

 Our History

 Cara’s roots go back to 1933, and the Nazis’ expulsion of many leading academics from Germany’s universities.
-Over eighty years on, Cara is still working to help at-risk academics facing discrimination, persecution, suffering and violence around the world, and to advance education by supporting academics and their educational institutions whose continuing work is at risk or compromised.
+Over ninety years on, Cara is still working to help at-risk academics facing discrimination, persecution, suffering and violence around the world, and to advance education by supporting academics and their educational institutions whose continuing work is at risk or compromised.

 While travelling in Austria in April 1933, William Beveridge, then the Director of the London School of Economics, learned of the Nazi authorities’ decree, dismissing many leading academics from German universities on racial and political grounds.
 He returned to the UK and set about enlisting the support of prominent academics, scientists and others for an urgent rescue mission.
 The Academic Assistance Council (AAC) was launched in May.
 Its founding statement appealed for “means to prevent the waste of exceptional abilities exceptionally trained”.
 The Nobel Prize-winning chemist and physicist Ernest Rutherford was chosen as the first President.
 A V Hill, another Nobel Prize-winning scientist, and later also Cambridge University MP, became Vice-President.
 The Hungarian physicist Leo Szilard, who had met Beveridge in Vienna, moved to London and for a while also worked from the AAC offices in the Rooms of the Royal Society, at the top of Burlington House.
 He was never fully part of the AAC, as he saw his task as being to mobilise an international, rather than primarily British, response to the crisis; but he influenced its early thinking, until he left for the USA in 1937.
 Short biographies of each of the signatories of the Founding Statement are available here.